Mustafa2503/React-web-application/README.md

 # React-web-application
-A web page embedded with application and interactive technology using react
+A web page application embedded with responsive and interactive technology using react